 - Market Street north to Concord Avenue

 - Concord Avenue north to I-95 and Concord Pike

 Note that the Christina River bridges for Market and Walnut Streets at that time carried two-way traffic.
 They now carry one-way traffic southbound for Walnut Street and northbound for Market Street as part of U.S. 13 Business.
-Also Washington Street between Front and 2nd Streets was removed and replaced with an S-curve leading onto Martin Luther King Boulevard (Delaware 48) westbound.3
+Also Washington Street between Front and 2nd Streets was removed and replaced with an S-curve leading onto Martin Luther King Boulevard (SR 48) westbound.3

 Additional changes to U.S. 202 in Delaware were made in 1970.
 As approved by the American Association of State Highway Officials (AASHTO) on November 6, was the elimination of U.S. 202 south of the interchange with I-95 (Exit 8).
 This coincided with the relocation of U.S. 13 away from Downtown Wilmington over what was previously signed as U.S. 13 Alternate.
 Instead of ending at I-95 however, U.S. 202 ended at the intersection of Concord Avenue (now SR 202) and Market Street (U.S. 13 Business).

 The endpoint of U.S. 202 was moved again from Wilmington to Basins Corner in 1984.
-The initial request to AASHTO by the state of Delaware extended the route southwest along I-95 to Delaware 141, and along SR 141 southeast to U.S. 13 & 40.
+The initial request to AASHTO by the state of Delaware extended the route southwest along I-95 to SR 141, and along SR 141 southeast to U.S. 13 & 40.
 Action was withheld on the application at the May 23 meeting but subsequently approved on December 7, 1984.

 U.S. 202 Mileage: 13.06